 Salty, spicy, tangy, crunchy and ridiculously quick to put together...
-This Peanut Chaat is the easiest side dish that comes together in 10 minutes or less.
+This Peanut Chaat is the easiest cold appetizer that comes together in 10 minutes or less with very little prep.
 It pairs perfectly with a cup of chai or a cold beer!

 What is Indian Chaat?